Why Gentle Parenting Often Results in a Train Wreck

 Gentle parenting prioritizes emotional regulation.
 Gentle parenting recognizes the importance of emotional regulation for both parent and child.
 The parent models emotional regulation techniques and helps the child learn to identify and manage their emotions in healthy ways.

-If I were a parent looking up the myriad suggestions about how to accomplish this, I’d feel like I’d need a master’s degree in psychology before I was worthy to be in the same room as my child.
+If I were a parent looking up the myriad suggestions about how to accomplish this, I’d feel like I’d need a master’s degree in psychology before I was worthy of being in the same room as my child.
 They suggest a whole list of recommendations as to how the parent can help regulate their own emotions and then those of the kids.
 Let’s go through some of them.

 Why gentle parenting often results in a train wreck: Get your emotions under control.